ProjectRailgun/Altair-UI/README.md

 ## Lisence

-This project is licensed under the GNU Affero General Public License v3.0.
+This project is licensed under The MIT License.
 You could obtain a copy of the license by downloading the [LICENSE](LICENSE) file in the repository.

 This project is based on [lordfriend/Deneb-UI](https://github.com/lordfriend/Deneb-UI) by Nyasoft.
 Thanks for his/her brilliant work.